Your cart is currently empty!

 You need a calculated lighting plan that shows foot candle readings

 You need to see how balanced the light levels are, and you care about reducing shadows.

 You want to show aiming angles, and light positions in scale with your indoor or outdoor area

 You’re looking for assurances that the lights you purchase will be the right choice

-What Is a LED Lighting Layout Calculator?
+What Is a LED Light Layout Calculator?

 A better option is to create a lighting plan for the indoor space.
-The lighting plan will also provide you with the number of fixtures, but it will also visually detail where the lights should be installed or located, how bright the light will be on the floor or work plane, and how well balanced the light will be across the entire space.
+The lighting plan will also provide you with the number of fixtures, but it will also visually detail where the lights should be installed or located, how bright the light will be on the floor or work plane, and how well-balanced the light will be across the entire space.